DaleOrders/AWS-Study-Notes/README.md

 ![picture 184](images/f667dbefa8d2379195d12126935647a3960f9190637ad2a9ccab97a4be85600f.png)

-A docker host can run many containers based on or more images.
+A docker host can run many containers based on one or more images.
 A single image can be to generate containers on many docker hosts.
 Dockerfile can create a container image where it gets stored in the container registry.